maker-ATOM/Computer-Vision-for-Robotics/README.md

 Binary Image : Image whose cells only have two values typically zero and one.

 Usually black is denoted by 0 and white with 255, each image size being 8 bit long.

+Human eyes has three types of photoreceptor cells for color, kind of three types of sensors for perception and each sensor responds to RGB individually.

 # Perception